jonnonz1/nz-statute-book/acts/public/2016/child-protection-child-sex-offender-government-agency-registration-act-2016.md

 (1) This section applies to a corresponding registrable offender who enters New Zealand, if the offender has not previously been given notice of the offender’s reporting obligations in New Zealand.
 (2) The Commissioner must, as soon as practicable after becoming aware that the offender has entered New Zealand, cause written notice to be given to the offender in accordance with the requirements of section 14.

+**Relevant personal information**

+### 16 Relevant personal information to be reported
+(1) For the purposes of this Act, the relevant personal information to be reported by a registrable offender is the following information as it applies at the time at which the registrable offender makes a report:Address and contact detailsResident children Motor vehiclesOccupation and other activitiesNationality and citizenshipPhone, email, and internet access
+  (a) the registrable offender’s name, together with any other name by which the registrable offender is, or has previously been, known:
+  (b) for each name other than the registrable offender’s current name, the period during which the registrable offender was known by that other name:
+  (c) the registrable offender’s date and place of birth:
+  (d) details of any tattoos, scars, or permanent distinguishing marks that the registrable offender has (including details of any tattoo, scar, or mark that has been removed):
+  (e) the address of the place of residence where the registrable offender ordinarily resides or, if the registrable offender does not ordinarily reside in any particular place of residence, the name of each of the localities in which the registrable offender can ordinarily be found:
+  (f) the following addresses for service of notices and documents under this Act:
+    (i) the registrable offender’s postal address (if they have a postal address):
+    (ii) the registrable offender’s email address (if they have an email address):
+  (g) for each child who resides for at least 2 days in the same place of residence as that in which the registrable offender generally resides, the following information:
+    (i) the name, sex, and date of birth of the child:
+    (ii) the name and contact details of the child’s principal caregiver:
+  (h) the make, model, colour, and registration number of the following motor vehicles:
+    (i) any motor vehicle that the registrable offender owns:
+    (ii) any motor vehicle that the registrable offender drives on at least 14 days (whether consecutive or not) in any period of 12 months:
+  (i) if the registrable offender undertakes work (including voluntary work),—
+    (i) the nature of the work the registrable offender is undertaking; and (ii) the name of the registrable offender’s employer (if any); and (iii) the address of each of the premises at which the registrable offender works for at least 14 days (whether consecutive or not) in any period of 12 months (if any); and
+    (iv) if the registrable offender does not work at any such premises, the name of each of the localities at which the registrable offender ordinarily works:
+  (j) details of any education or training course or programme that the registrable offender—
+    (i) is attending; or
+    (ii) has enrolled or registered to attend:
+  (k) details of the registrable offender’s involvement with any club or organisation that has a child membership or child participation in its activities, including any online or electronic club or organisation:
+  (l) the registrable offender’s nationality:
+  (m) the name of each country of which the registrable offender is a citizen:
+  (n) in respect of each valid passport held by the registrable offender, the passport number, date of expiry, and name of the country issuing the passport:
+  (o) for each New Zealand refugee travel document or certificate of identity held by the registrable offender, the details of that document or certificate:
+  (p) details of any telecommunications service used, or intended to be used, by the registrable offender, including—
+    (i) the name of any landline or mobile phone service provider used, or intended to be used, by the registrable offender; and
+    (ii) any phone numbers used, or intended to be used, by the registrable offender:
+  (q) details of any email addresses used, or intended to be used, by the registrable offender:
+  (r) details of any internet service, computer system or device, and any other storage device used, or intended to be used, by the registrable offender, including—
+    (i) the name of any internet service provider; and (ii) the identifying details of any computer system or device capable of accessing the internet; and (iii) the identifying details of any computer system or device capable of enabling another computer system or device to access the internet (for example, a modem or a router):
+  (s) details of any username for any online account used, or intended to be used, by the registrable offender, including, but not limited to, the following:
+    (i) an online social network or platform to connect, communicate, or broadcast with others:
+    (ii) an online gaming account:
+    (iii) an online storage account:
+    (iv) a service used to obscure internet activity or to direct network traffic:
+    (t) details of any website domain owned or website administered, or intended to be owned or administered, by the registrable offender.
+Name of locality must be reported with specificity
+(2) A registrable offender, in reporting the name of a locality under subsection (1)﻿(e) or (i)﻿(iv), must report the name of an identifiable area or location with the greatest specificity that is reasonably possible.
+Interpretation of this section
+(3) In this section, computer system—
+  (a) means—
+    (i) a computer; or
+    (ii) 2 or more interconnected computers; or
+    (iii) any communication links between computers or to remote terminals or any other device; or (iv) 2 or more interconnected computers combined with any communication links between computers or to remote terminals or any other device; and
+  (b) includes any part of the items described in paragraph (a) and all related input, output, processing, storage, software, communication facilities, and stored data.

 **Initial report**

-### 16 Relevant personal information to be reported
-(1) For the purposes of this Act, the relevant personal information to be reported by a registrable offender consists of the following information:
-  (a) his or her name, together with any other name by which he or she is, or has previously been, known:
-  (b) in respect of each name other than his or her current name, the period during which he or she was known by that other name:
-  (c) his or her date of birth:
-  (d) the address of each of the premises at which he or she generally resides or, if he or she does not generally reside at any particular premises, the name of each of the localities in which he or she can generally be found:
-  (e) the name, sex, and date of birth of each child who generally resides in the same household as that in which the offender generally resides:
-  (f) in respect of each child who generally resides in the same household as that in which the offender generally resides, the name of the principal caregiver:
-  (g) his or her postal address for service of notices and documents under this Act:
-  (h) if he or she is working,—
-    (i) the nature of the work; and
-    (ii) the name of his or her employer (if any); and (iii) the address of each of the premises at which the offender generally works or, if he or she does not generally work at any particular premises, the name of each of the localities at which he or she generally works:
-  (i) details of his or her affiliation with any club or organisation that has a child membership or child participation in its activities, including any online club or organisation:
-  (j) the make, model, colour, and registration number of any motor vehicle owned by, or generally driven by, the offender:
-  (k) details of any tattoos, scars, or permanent distinguishing marks that he or she has (including details of any tattoo or mark that has been removed):
-  (l) if, at the time of making an initial report, he or she has 1 or more valid passports, the passport number, place of issue, and date of expiry of each passport:
-  (m) details of any telecommunications service used, or intended to be used, by the offender, including—
-    (i) the name of any landline or mobile telephone service provider used, or intended to be used, by the offender; and (ii) any phone numbers used, or intended to be used, by the offender:
-  (n) the name of any Internet service provider, and the details of any routing or modem device, used, or intended to be used, by the offender:
-  (o) details of any username for any online social networks, online gaming accounts, or online storage accounts used, or intended to be used, by the offender:
-  (p) details of any website domain owned or website administered, or intended to be owned or administered, by the offender:
-  (q) details of any email addresses used, or intended to be used, by the offender.
-(2) For the purposes of this section,—
-  (a) a registrable offender does not generally reside at any particular premises unless he or she resides at those premises for at least 2 days (whether consecutive or not) in any period of 12 months; and
-  (b) a child does not generally reside in the same household as a registrable offender unless they reside together in that household for at least 2 days (whether consecutive or not) in any period of 12 months; and
-  (c) a registrable offender does not generally work at any particular premises unless he or she works at those premises for at least 14 days (whether consecutive or not) in any period of 12 months; and
-  (d) a registrable offender does not generally drive a particular motor vehicle unless the person drives that vehicle on at least 14 days (whether consecutive or not) in any period of 12 months.

 ### 17 When initial report must be made
-A registrable offender must make an initial report to the Commissioner of all relevant personal information within 72 hours of—
+A registrable offender must make an initial report to the Commissioner of all the registrable offender’s relevant personal information within 72 hours of—
-  (a) being released from custody in relation to a qualifying offence; or (b) being made subject to a registration order; or (c) in the case of a corresponding registrable offender,—
+  (a) ceasing to be in custody in relation to a qualifying offence; or (b) being made subject to a registration order; or (c) in the case of a corresponding registrable offender,—
-    (i) entering New Zealand from a foreign jurisdiction to reside in New Zealand (if a New Zealand or Australian citizen or holder of a resident’s visa); or
+    (i) entering New Zealand from a foreign jurisdiction to reside in New Zealand (if a New Zealand or Australian citizen or holder of a residence class visa); or
-    (ii) demonstrating an intention to reside in New Zealand by applying for a resident’s visa after entering New Zealand from a foreign jurisdiction.
+    (ii) demonstrating an intention to reside in New Zealand by applying for a residence class visa after entering New Zealand from a foreign jurisdiction.

-**Ongoing reporting obligations**
+**Periodic reports**

 ### 18 Requirement to make periodic reports
 (1) A registrable offender must periodically make reports (each a periodic report) of the offender’s relevant personal information to the Commissioner until the offender’s reporting period ends.